Robustness of critical U(1) spin liquids and emergent symmetries in tensor networks

 It follows that the only potentially relevant perturbation which remains are bound ket-bra pairs of $Q$ operators on the same sublattice.
 Those have flux $m=2$ a thus a scaling dimension $\Delta=1/K$.
 One might wonder whether there could be cancellation effects (either with pairs nearby, or between $Q$'s located at different distances), but we have found that summing those correlations converges quickly while not changing our findings, and re-grouping does not give rise to cancellations; this is consistent with the fact that such perturbations are allowed by symmetry.
 We thus find that in second order, doping with LR-singlets can be understood as adding a perturbation with scaling dimension $\Delta=1/K$.
-However, for the observed values of $K>\tfrac12$, this implies that $\Delta<2$, that is, from a field theory perspective, the perturbation is in fact relevant and \emph{should} open up a gap!
+However, for the observed values of $K>\tfrac12$, this implies that $\Delta<2$---that is, from a field theory perspective, the perturbation is in fact relevant and \emph{should} open up a gap!

-Thus, we find---rather surprisingly---that the effective field theory, which on the one hand seems to very well describe the system at hand, does not explain the existence of an extended critical regime under LR singlets, but rather predicts the opening of a gap.
+Thus, we find---rather surprisingly---that the effective field theory, which on the one hand seems to very well describe the system at hand, does not explain the existence of an extended critical regime when doping with longer-range singlets, but rather predicts the opening of a gap.
 So why has it not been observed, and why did our initial tests further support critical behavior?
 To understand this, let us carry out a scaling analysis.
 In leading order, the perturbed model is of the form

 where $\omega$ is a yet unknown parameter which relates the second-order perturbation in $Q$ to $\cos(2\theta)$, and where we have rewritten the free part in terms of the dual field.
 Note that $K(\lambda)$ has been renormalized due to marginal terms in the perturbation, as we have observed in Fig.~\ref{fig:K}.